microsoft/terminal/doc/specs/#2871 - Pane Navigation/#2871 - Pane Navigation.md

 In this design, neither `focusPane` nor `moveFocus` will summon the pane switcher UI (even once it's added).
 However, the `focusLastPane` one _could_, and subsequent keypresses could pop you through the MRU stack, while it's visible?
-The pane switcher could then display the panes for the tab in MUR order, and the user could just use the arrow keys to navigate the list if they so choose.
+The pane switcher could then display the panes for the tab in MRU order, and the user could just use the arrow keys to navigate the list if they so choose.